Jar4ikm/DOCKER_LEMP/readme.md

 for mysql
-connect to mariadb then type:
+connect to mariadb then type(root:admin):

 create database site;